London Medical Academy is Linked to Some of Europe’s Top Medical Universities

 Masaryk University English curriculum is also part of the Erasmus program, which attracts more than 1,000 international students every year.
 The Masaryk University medical campus at the University Hospital Brno was designed for 5,000 students and 1,000 university teachers and research workers.
 Instruction at the Masaryk University Brno Faculty of Medicine is held at 55 clinics, 12 institutes, and eight departments.
 More than 82 professors and 700 other instructors comprise the teaching staff.

 The two faculty hospitals of Brno Faculty Hospital and Saint Anne’s Faculty Hospital are where clinical teaching is held.
 Over 150 medical research projects are carried out every year.

 The Faculty of Medicine and Dentistry at this medical school in the Czech Republic has been running a study programme in General Medicine in the English language for the last 20 years, recently adding the study of Dentistry in English.
-Over the years, Berlin Medical Academy graduates who have attended Palacky University Olomouc have successfully established themselves as well respected and sought after members of healthcare teams in numerous countries, from the USA and Canada, the UK, and Norway and as far as Malaysia and Japan.
+Over the years, London Medical Academy graduates who have attended Palacky University Olomouc have successfully established themselves as well respected and sought after members of healthcare teams in numerous countries, from the USA and Canada, the UK, and Norway and as far as Malaysia and Japan.
 Graduates have secured jobs at the most prestigious clinics and universities, including the Mayo clinic and Harvard University.

 Campus & The Hospital

 This Czech medical school is located on the same campus as the University hospital, which makes for an easy commute.
 Classes take place in a single location, with most clinics just a few minutes walk from the lecture halls.
 The hospital premises at Palacky University Olomouc medical school provide all the required facilities, a library, a cafeteria, and a staff canteen.